kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 ### Elective Reading

 Each week you will be *required* to do additional reading but have a choice from a selection.
-In future weeks this will also provide the selection for material to be presented on, about which you bring an overview handout, and be the subject of your blog postings.
-In our first week, come prepared to introduce the texts you read if called upon, and describe them to fellow students who made a different selection, tying it, when you can, to the required reading.
+You should provide an overview of this reading in the form of a supplementary handout (see above for instructions).
+We will try to maximise coverage of elective reading from week to week.

 Choose one of these categories: A1, A2 (Pure Land), B (Nichiren), C1, C2 (Ch’an/Zen)  and read only the material labelled with your category.